SmileYzn/CS_PugMod-Archive/README.md

 	.start		- Start the pug after configure it.<br>
 	.votekick 	- Vote to Kick a selected player<br><br>

-- Adminstrator commands (Acessible by console and chat commands) !pause 					- Pause the Pug<br>
+- Adminstrator commands (Acessible by console and chat commands)<br>
+	!pause 					- Pause the Pug<br>
 	!unpause 				- Unpause the pug<br>
 	!togglepause 				- Pause / Unpause the Pug<br>